thunderseethe/thunderseethe.github.io/content/posts/row-types.md

 ```
 Label is used twice here to create two singleton rows `x : Int` and `y : Int`.
 These are concatenated to form one product row: `{ x : Int, y : Int }`.
-That product row is projected out into a new product row: `{ x : Int }`,
-which is finally unlabeled to give us back our int: `4`.
+That product row is projected out into a new product row: `{ x : Int }`, which is finally unlabeled to give us back our int: `4`.

 # Row Types

-We can use our new AST nodes to inform what new types we need just like our original type inference.
+We can use our new AST nodes to inform what new types we need, just like our base type inference.
 Each new constructor that produces a value requires a type:

   * `Concat` - `Product` types